pnp/sp-starter-kit/source/react-application-alerts/README.md

 # Alerts Application Customizers

-This application customizer provides you the ability to show notifications on the pages in the top / header area.
+This application customizer provides you the ability to show notifications on content pages in the top / header area within a hub site and it's associated sites.

+The notifications that are to be displayed are administered via a SharePoint list named "Alerts" that is hosted by a hub site.
+The "Alerts" list within a hub site supports the hub site and all sites associated with the hub site that have activated the Alerts application customizer.

+The default SP Starter Kit installation process will automatically provision the "Alerts" list including a custom content type, "PnP Alert" to the hub site.
+The hub site and associated collaboration sites provisioned by the starter kit will also have the Alert application customizer extension automatically activated.

+New sites added to the hub that wish to include the Alert application customizer will need to activate the extension via a site script, PnP PowerShell, or PnP cli.

+> This extension will only work for hub sites or sites that are associated with a hub site.

 ![Alert](../../assets/images/components/ext-alert.gif)

-Screenshot is from the v1 version.
+> Screenshot is from the v1 version.

 ## Alert list details

-This extension is dependent on a explicit `Alerts` list to be located in a hub site to which current site collection is associated.
+This extension is dependent on a explicit `Alerts` list that must be located in a hub site to which current site collection is associated.
 If site collection is the actual hub site, alerts list has to exist in the root of that site collection.

 | Display Name | Name | Type | Required | Description |
 | ---- | ---- | ---- | ---- | ---- |